VajiraK/Chinook/README.md

 6. User should be able to rename the playlist

 	* Add modal to rename playlist.
-	* Once rename, changes reflect in UI imediatly.
+	* Once rename, changes reflect in UI immediately.

 7. User should be able to remove the whole playlist